BrunoFBarbosa/robot-framework-playwright/README.md

-# About the Project
+# About The Project

 [![e2e-tests](https://github.com/BrunoFBarbosa/robot-framework-playwright/actions/workflows/webtesting-workflow.yml/badge.svg)](https://github.com/BrunoFBarbosa/robot-framework-playwright/actions/workflows/webtesting-workflow.yml)

-A web automation framework to learn about the integration of Robot Framework 🤖 , Playwright 🎭 and Github Actions ✔ and to consolidate the knowledge from the course [Robot Framework With Playwright And Github Actions](https://www.udemy.com/course/robot-framework-com-playwright-e-github-actions/).
+A web automation framework to learn about the integration of Robot Framework 🤖 , Playwright 🎭 and Github Actions ✔ in order to consolidate the knowledge from the course [Robot Framework With Playwright And Github Actions](https://www.udemy.com/course/robot-framework-com-playwright-e-github-actions/).
 The application under test is https://front.serverest.dev/

-# Main topics covered in this project
+# Main Topics Covered In This Project

 - Web elements interactions using the Browser (Playwright) Library
 - Playwright Trace viewer and Record Video features